Set up G Suite Password Sync

 - Using another method–If you don't want to use GCDS, see your Options for adding users.

-To use GSPS, you need to enable the Directory API (version 1) in G Suite.
+To use GSPS, you need to enable the Directory API (version 1) in your Google Admin console.
 If you're already using GCDS, this API is already enabled.

-For details on how to enable the Directory API, see Administrative APIs.
+For details on how to enable the Directory API, see Enable API access in the Admin console.

 This section describes how to install GSPS using the configuration wizard.
 For instructions on how to install GSPS from the command line, see Install and configure GSPS from the command line.Step 5: Download GSPS and copy service account JSON file to domain controller